Mavis Moyo: Development Through Radio

 which had the backing of the Ministries of Information, Post and Telecommunications, and Community- and Cooperative Development and Women's Affairs.

-A 2009 report by the Open Society Initiative, "Public Broadcasting in Africa" makes mention of the project under the leadership of FAMWZ as Radio Zimbabwe's best known broadcasting initiative.
-"The project created radio listening clubs involving rural women who would gather to listen to programs by and about themselves.
+A 2009 report by the Open Society Initiative, Public Broadcasting in Africa, makes mention of the project under the leadership of FAMWZ as Radio Zimbabwe's best known broadcasting initiative: "The project created radio listening clubs involving rural women who would gather to listen to programs by and about themselves.
 It was hoped that opinion leaders would emerge from the radio listening clubs who would then relay this development information to others."

-After leaving the Zimbabwe Broadcasting Corporation, Mavis Moyo worked tirelessly in support of DTR projects across the Southern African region, such as in South Africa's Kwa-Zulu Natal, Mozambique, Malawi, Namibia and Angola.
+After leaving the Zimbabwe Broadcasting Corporation, Moyo worked in support of DTR projects across the Southern African region, such as in South Africa's Kwa-Zulu Natal, Mozambique, Malawi, Namibia and Angola.